Katelin-Frederick/Weight-Tracker/README.md

 I learned how to use the Chart.js library in a React Application.
 I also became more comfortable setting up a database with MongoDB and creating routes.

 ## Demos
+SignUp:
 ![Sign Up](demos/weightSignup.gif)

+Adding a new weight:
 ![Add Weight](demos/addWeight.gif)

+Adding new daily calorie intake:
 ![Add Calories](demos/addCalories.gif)

+BMI and Caloric Needs Calculators
 ![Calcs](demos/calcs.gif)